docker-mailserver/docker-mailserver/docs/content/config/advanced/full-text-search.md

     **Support Status**

     [Flatcurve][dovecot::docs::fts::flatcurve] was officially introduced with DMS 16.0.0.
-It will be the preferred FTS indexer going forward because of its straightforward integration into and its fist-party support by Dovecot.
+It will be the preferred FTS indexer going forward because of its straightforward integration into and its first-party support by Dovecot.

     **Setup**

     1. Configure Dovecot to use Flatcurve

         Create a `fts-flatcurve-plugin.conf` file in your `./docker-data/dms/config/dovecot/` folder with the following content:

         ```conf
         # Enable FTS Flatcurve